Gustavus Adolphus College: Christ Chapel

 Christ Chapel is a church in the center of Gustavus Adolphus College.
 Constructed from March 2, 1959, to fall 1961, the chapel was dedicated on January 7, 1962.
 Its construction was made possible by gifts from the congregations of the Lutheran Augustana Synod, a predecessor body of the Evangelical Lutheran Church in America, which is affiliated with the college.
-Ecumenical services are held each weekday and on Sundays during the academic year.
-There is seating for 1,500 people in the chapel, 1,200 on the main floor and 300 in the balcony.
+Ecumenical services are held each weekday and Sunday during the academic year.
+There is seating for 1,500 people in the chapel, 1,200 on the main floor, and 300 on the balcony.
 It is the largest seating area on campus.

 The chapel and surrounding grounds are adorned by the sculptures of Paul T. Granlund, the former artist-in-residence at Gustavus Adolphus College.

 Christ Chapel's organ was originally built by Hillgreen-Lane when the Chapel was built.
 It has been significantly altered in the last 30 years.
 These renovations, carried out by David Engen and more recently by the Hendrickson Organ Company of St. Peter, include a new console with solid-state combination and relay, moving several ranks of pipes from an antiphonal position in the basement into the main organ above the balcony, restructuring the Swell mixture, and extensive repairs after the 1998 tornado.
-It has 55 speaking ranks of pipes, played from a four-manual console, and a preparation on the new Great chest for a mounted Kornet V stop.
+It has 55 speaking ranks of pipes, played from a four-manual console, and preparation on the new Great chest for a mounted Kornet V stop.
 The Chapel also houses a small portative organ of three stops on one manual that is used for accompanying and especially for continuo playing in Baroque compositions.

-On March 29, 1998, the chapel's spire was toppled by the tornado that left most of St. Peter, Minnesota, in ruins.
-On March 17, 2008, the cross that had been atop the spire was hung from the chapel's ceiling during a service marking the 10-year anniversary of the tornado.
+On March 29, 1998, the chapel's spire was toppled by the tornado, which left most of St. Peter, Minnesota in ruins.
+On March 17, 2008, the cross atop the spire was hung from the chapel's ceiling during a service marking the 10th anniversary of the tornado.